fkooman/php-remote-storage-deployment/README.md

     $ cd php-remote-storage-deployment-master
     $ vagrant up

-By default `vagrant up` will use the virtualbox provider.
+By default `vagrant up` will use the Virtualbox provider.

+If your host support Avahi/ZeroConf (by default OS X uses it) the remoteStorage server will be available under https://storage.local.
+For now you need to accept the self-signed certificate.
+You can then log in with a remoteStorage app using `foo@storage.local` and `bar` as a password.

+If you're not using Avahi/ZeroConf you can add an entry to `/etc/hosts`:

+    $ echo "192.168.33.10\tstorage.local" | sudo tee -a /etc/hosts

 ## Vagrant On Fedora